AA/PPS 01.02.33 - General Education Council

 PROCEDURES FOR TERMS OF OFFICE

 The student representatives, the ex-officio, non-voting academic advisor, and the non-elected chair of the UCC will serve one-year terms.

 PROCEDURES FOR SELECTION OF MEMBERS

-The faculty representatives will be tenured voting faculty* (excluding chairs or directors), or senior lecturers who have been appointed by the college deans in consultation with their department chairs and school directors.
-Each college will select two representatives and two alternates.
+Faculty representatives will be tenured, voting faculty, as defined in the Faculty Constitution (excluding chairs or directors), or senior lecturers who have been appointed by the college deans in consultation with their department chairs and school directors.
+Each college will select two representatives and two alternates (with the exception of the Honors College and the University College, who will select one representative and one alternate).
 In order to ensure the broadest faculty representation, only one faculty representative will come from any one department or school.
 The alternates are exempted from this restriction.
-No faculty member can be selected from a department or school with a chair or director representative. [*as defined in the Faculty Constitution]
+No faculty member can be selected from a department or school with a chair or director representative.

 The two chair or director representatives will be selected in a process administered by the chair of the Council of Chairs.
 No chair or director can be selected if the academic department already has a faculty representative on the GEC.

-If the chair of the UCC is not an elected member of the GEC, this faculty member will serve as an ex-officio, non-voting member, serving as a liaison between the GEC and the UCC.
+If the chair of the UCC is not an elected member of the GEC, this faculty member will serve as an ex-officio, non-voting member, acting as a liaison between the GEC and the UCC.

 Standard parliamentary procedures will be honored.
-The GEC must have a quorum of nine voting members to conduct business.
+The GEC must have a quorum of ten voting members to conduct business.
 A simple majority will carry an issue.

 All meetings, except those dealing with personnel issues, will be open.

-Departments and schools must prepare a formal request using the Course Inventory Management (CIM) system via the Catsweb Faculty menu, including appropriate GEC documentation, in order for the GEC to consider an existing or a new course for inclusion in the GEC.
-If a new course is not recommended for inclusion in the GECC, the department or school may still propose the course to the UCC, but the course will not be approved for the GECC without recommendation by the GEC.
+Departments and schools must prepare a formal request using the Course Inventory Management (CIM) system via the CatsWeb Faculty & Staff menu, including appropriate GEC documentation, in order for the GEC to consider an existing or a new course for inclusion in the General Education Core Curriculum.
+If a new course is not recommended for inclusion in the General Education Core Curriculum, the department or school may still propose the course to the UCC, but the course will not be approved for the General Education Core Curriculum without recommendation by the GEC.

 REVIEWERS OF THIS PPS